-Perhaps instinctively, or born out of necessity, in our present day, more and more people of varying age ranges and cultural backgrounds as well as socio-economic advantage and disadvantage, are seriously abandoning the old paradigm of working at jobs they hate in order to save for a deposit to qualify for saddling themselves with 25-40 years of mortgage debt.
-Over the past 10 to 15 years, growing numbers within the working age population have turned away from chasing the conventional ‘Dream Lifestyle’ of a house in the suburbs, or else a compact apartment in a trendy downtown city area.
+Perhaps instinctively, or born out of necessity, in our present day, more and more people of varying age ranges and cultural backgrounds, as well as, socio-economic advantage and disadvantage are abandoning the old paradigm of working jobs they hate in order to save for a deposit to qualify for saddling themselves with 25-40 years of mortgage debt.
+Over the past 10 to 15 years growing numbers within the working age population have turned away from chasing the conventional ‘Dream Lifestyle’ of a house in the suburbs, or else a compact apartment in a trendy downtown city area.

 In its place, an increasing number of young adults moving out of home or else completing higher education, along with the droves of empty-nesters are lining up to embrace co-living.
 For those who are prepared to realistically and rationally face up to the social, economic and environmental challenges of the 21st Century, sharing the space where they live, work and play, reveals itself as making perfect sense.
 Since the beginning of life on earth, both animals and man have clustered together for protection, share skills as well as pool resources and basically hang out together, because instinctively most of us more comfortable, creative, relaxed and content when we are part of the larger herd.

 That’s what makes society – society.
 Essentially, we all share the roads, the water, the air and the footpaths, the byways, the beaches and the sand.
 For now, access to all of these is free.
 But moving forward?
 That’s up to all of us to decide what constitutes a fair and sustainable society.

 Aligning Lifestyle & Love-style with the Sharing Economy